 The menu is pretty standard fare with some very inventive names such as Brachiosaurus Bruschetta, Gigantosaurus Burger, and the Chocolate Extinction dessert.
 The food is fine, not great, but you are really here for the theme not fine dining.

-Appetizers start at $10.
+Appetizers start at around $11.
 If you want to share you should get the Supersaurus Sampler which is enough for four people.
-The Mega Mozzarella or the Chicken Flatbread are also good appetizer choices.
+The Mozzarella Sticks and the Gigantic Pretzel are also good appetizer choices.

-Entrees include New York Strip, Fire Roaster Rotisserie Chicken, Boneyard Buffet, Prehistoric Pasta and Paleo Shrimp.
+Entrees include New York Strip, Fire Roasted Rotisserie Chicken, Boneyard Buffet, Prehistoric Pasta Tar Pit Fried Shrimp.

 Make sure that you leave some room for dessert.
-If you can’t face the Meteor Donut Bits or the Chocolate Extinction, the Sorbet Sampler is a lighter option.
+If you can’t face the Meteor Donut Bites or the Chocolate Extinction, the Sorbet Sampler is a lighter option.

 Chef Mickeys at Disney’s Contemporary Resort